jlgrall/esEngine/doc/gettingstarted.md

 	name: "Move",
 	cDefs: [ "Position", "Speed" ],
 	init: function( entities, reverseSpeed, Position, Speed ) {
-		// A liveQuery for specific components from the view:
+		// A liveQuery for specific components from the bag:
 		// (Note that the order of components is important) var lq = entities.liveQuery( Speed, Position );